pierre-ernst/github-actions/detect-secrets-sarif/README.md

 ### Run detect-secrets as a PR check
-To scan new or updated files that are commited via a Pull Request, you can build a worflow to make sure no new hard-coded secrets are being merged:
+To scan new or updated files that are committed via a Pull Request, you can build a workflow to make sure no new hard-coded secrets are being merged:

 ![screenshot of a failed PR check](https://user-images.githubusercontent.com/18272293/100274148-f1b1e980-2f2b-11eb-9afd-89dffab05ebc.png)